isomerpages/nlb-IOHA2020/_programme/1-call-for-paper--workshop-proposals.md

 Instructions on how to submit your audio-visual materials will be provided later.

 The deadline for all proposals is 31 August 2019.
 A notification of acceptance/rejection will be sent in November 2019.

+## Call for Workshop Proposals

+IOHA 2020 will be hosting a series of workshops on 22 June 2020 and is inviting workshop proposals from the international community.
+This will be a rare opportunity to facilitate learning and the exchange of ideas and information among international participants.

+Full-day or half-day workshops may address specific methodological issues or emerging trends.

+We invite individuals or teams interested in conducting such a workshop to submit proposals.
+Please include the following in your submission to <ioha2020@nlb.gov.sg>:

+* Workshop title
+* Objective and description (max.
+300 words)
+* Target audience and expected size
+* Names, contact information and brief biographies (max.
+50 words each) of the workshop facilitators
+* Details on where this workshop was previously conducted (if applicable)
+* Technical requirements, including space, audio/visual, computer and communication needs

+## Registration

+All paper presenters (including posters and audio-visual presentations) and workshop facilitators must also register for IOHA 2020.
+Registration and payment details will be available on the conference website in early 2020.
+Please check the website for further information.

+If you have any questions concerning the call for papers and workshop proposals, please email: <ioha2020@nlb.gov.sg>